PavelDymkov/puppeteer-io/README.md

 ```

-Now write a page that will open in the browser to test the component.
+Now create a page that will open in the browser to test the component.

 ```javascript